cartographers/Radar/organization.md

-## Data visualization
+# Data visualization

-- Postico with D3 visuals
+### 1. Postico with D3 visuals

-	- dash board with multiple tables and adding data visualizations
+#### Recent pitch
-	- have a 3 page app - dashboard, update existing tables, add new tables
+    - to have an app like postico with an additional feature -
-	- add collaborators - (similar to graceshopper admins)
-	- how can we add new fields? what if the new field messes the existing database? what if it messes up the routes?
-	    - filter
-	- do not manipulate the tables from the frontend but can add new rows!
+        - for clients to be able to visualize a query according to their needs - tabular format, charts, bar graphs, maps, and more....
+    - and to be able to make those queries like it was writing simple english.. helpful for non-programmers.
+#### Where would we get the client data from and where can clients create their new databases?
+    - Postgres … ok to use because its a part of the fullstack curriculum.
-	- user can add new information to existing databases
+#### How can clients add new fields to their databases?
-	- line graphs, bar graphs, maps..
+    - using database merging..
+#### native d3 or reactd3?
+    - use reactD3 and redux for the app..
+#### Features:
+    - have a login/signup page as the homepage
+    - once logged in users get directed to a dashboard (list of databases a user is part of)
+    - user chooses the database he would like to work on...that directs client to a new page :
+        - that shows the data visualizations associated with the tables in the database...
+        - clients can make queries.. and have a data visualziation  to go with it .. it should be intelligent enough to know what to build ..
+        - queries can then have visualizations as well (client has power to see what type of D.V to see) ** clients can add rows to the tables (use database merging to make that happen)..
+                - *** ability to add fields later on..
-	- be able to generate data visualizations based on table relationships. eg. what products are more ordered throughout the year, or specific days, etc.
+	    - be able to download the displayed visualizations in a .gif format or .jpg format..
-	- Save displayed charts

-	- Visual querying interface, with graphs
 	    - Series of intelligent dropdowns of tables
 	    - Filter on operators

-- Amazon S3
-	-
+	    - continuously streaming sequelize log information and tools for handling logs .. incorporate algorithmic approach to handling streaming data ..
+MACHINE LEARNING..

-## Emotion Recognition Therapy (MatchMaker.js file?)
+### 2. Emotion Recognition Therapy (MatchMaker.js file?)
 - Therapist gives 45 minute topic
 - Not limited to therapy.
 Used in conversing with social interactions, dating?, interviews
 - User discusses topic on video